tschopo/swp_bioroboticslab/README.md

 ### Break down into end to end tests

 Take a coffee if you have a lot of clips.
-I may take a while to track all bees.
+It may take a while to track all bees.
 We used around 200 clips and it took 1 hour to track all bees.

 ## Built With